Islam and Society

 The University of Fribourg offers a wide range of Eastern European exchange programmes, research projects and academic and cultural events organised by various institutes.
 This gives our students the possibility of interdisciplinary exchange and a chance to broaden their academic and their personal horizons.

-This master programme allows students to acquire knowledge in the four following fields: different types of Hispanic literature in their historical and cultural context and in terms of their mutual relationships; study of the Spanish language in its historical development and in its current varieties (Spain and Latin America); analysis of literary and linguistic modernity; documentation and research techniques.
+The master programme in Spanish covers the four following fields: Hispanic literatures in their historical and cultural context and the relationship between them; the Spanish language, its development through history and its current variants (Spain and Latin America); analysis of modern literature and linguistics; documentation and research techniques.

 This study programme in sport sciences is based on the idea that to understand the issues of the future in relation to sports and well-being through motor activity calls for more in-depth knowledge, notably in the fields of movement and training, as well as in neuropsychology and sports education.